-This BLOG On Down Payment Requirements On Home Purchases Was Updated On April 21, 2017
+This BLOG On Down Payment Requirements On Home Purchases Was Updated And Published On February 2nd, 2020

 - VA Loans

 - USDA Loans

 VA Loans and USDA Loans do not require any down payment requirements on home purchases.
 This is because these loans are guaranteed by the Department of Veteran Affairs and the U.S. Department of Agriculture Rural Development.